RMBaez/Carnage/README.md

 <h2>Program walk-through</h2>

 <b>Answer the question below <br/>
-On one of the infected hosts, the adversary was successful in creating a backdoor user.
-What is the new username?
+What is the name of the zip file that was downloaded?

 <p align="center">
 The question states the adversaty CREATING a backdoor user.
 I googled the event id associated with user creation and recieved event id 4720.
 I then added EventID=4720 into the search bar.
 I scrolled down and found the newly created user.
 At a quick glance it might read Alberto but the "l" is actually a "1" thus giving the answer.    <br/>